BUVANESHWAR-S/Week3_CG/README.md

-# Week 1: Java Basics
+# Week 3: Data Structures and Algorithms (DSA)

-Welcome to the repository for Week 1 of our Java learning journey.
-This week focused on building a strong foundation in the fundamental concepts of Java programming.
+Welcome to the repository for Week 3 of our Java learning journey.
+This week focused on understanding fundamental data structures and algorithmic concepts using Java.

 ## Table of Contents
 - Overview
 - Topics Covered
-  - Day 1: Introduction to Java
-  - Day 2: Variables, Data Types, and Operators
-  - Day 3: Control Flow (Conditional Statements and Loops)
-  - Day 4: Arrays
-  - Day 5: Strings
-  - Day 6: Functions (Methods)
+  - 01 - Data Structure - LinkedList
+  - 02 - Stack, Queue, HashMap & Hashing Functions
+  - 03 - Sorting Algorithms
+  - 04 & 05 - Linear & Binary Search
+  - 06 - Algorithm's Runtime Analysis & Big-O
 - Prerequisites
 - How to Use This Repository
-- Next Steps

 ## Overview

-The first week was dedicated to understanding the core syntax and essential building blocks of the Java programming language.
-We covered how to write simple Java programs, handle different types of data, control the flow of execution, and work with fundamental data structures like arrays and strings, as well as modularizing code with functions (methods).
+The third week was dedicated to exploring core data structures and algorithmic strategies.
+Topics included working with linked lists, stacks, queues, hash maps, and common sorting and searching techniques.
+The week concluded with an introduction to algorithm complexity analysis using Big-O notation.

 ## Topics Covered

-### Day 1: Introduction to Java
-- What is Java?
-- History and importance of Java
-- Setting up the Java Development Kit (JDK)
-- Writing and running the first Java program ("Hello, World!")
+### 01 - Data Structure - LinkedList
-- Understanding the basic structure of a Java program (classes, main method)
+- Understanding linked list structure

-### Day 2: Variables, Data Types, and Operators
-- Declaring and initializing variables
-- Primitive data types (int, double, boolean, char, etc.)
-- Non-primitive data types (String - introduced briefly)
-- Understanding Java operators (arithmetic, relational, logical, assignment)
-- Type casting

-### Day 3: Control Flow (Conditional Statements and Loops)
-- if, else if, and else statements
-- switch statement
-- for loops
-- while loops
-- do-while loops
+- Implementing singly linked lists
+- Basic operations: insertion, deletion, traversal

+### 02 - Stack, Queue, HashMap & Hashing Functions
-- break and continue statements
+- Stack implementation and operations (push, pop, peek)

-### Day 4: Arrays
-- What are arrays?
-- Declaring and initializing arrays
+- Queue implementation and operations (enqueue, dequeue)
-- Accessing array elements
-- Iterating through arrays
-- Multi-dimensional arrays

-### Day 5: Strings
-- Introduction to the String class
+- Introduction to HashMaps
-- Creating String objects
-- Common String methods (e.g., length(), charAt(), substring(), equals(), equalsIgnoreCase())
-- String concatenation
-- String immutability

-### Day 6: Functions (Methods)
-- What are functions/methods?
-- Defining and calling methods
-- Method parameters and return types
+- Basic hashing concepts and functions

+### 03 - Sorting Algorithms
+- Bubble sort
+- Selection sort
-- Method overloading
+- Insertion sort
+- Basic understanding of how each sort works and its complexity

+### 04 & 05 - Linear & Binary Search
+- Linear search implementation
+- Binary search implementation
+- Prerequisites for binary search (sorted data)
+- Time complexity comparison

+### 06 - Algorithm's Runtime Analysis & Big-O
-- Understanding static and void keywords
+- Understanding time and space complexity
+- Big-O notation
+- Analyzing efficiency of algorithms

 ## Prerequisites
-- A computer with a supported operating system (Windows, macOS, Linux).
+- Week 1 and Week 2 content familiarity (Java basics and OOP)
-- Java Development Kit (JDK) installed.
+- Java Development Kit (JDK) installed
-- A code editor or Integrated Development Environment (IDE) like VS Code, IntelliJ IDEA, or Eclipse.
+- A code editor or Integrated Development Environment (IDE) like VS Code, IntelliJ IDEA, or Eclipse

 ## How to Use This Repository

-This repository is structured to reflect the topics covered each day.
-You can find code examples, notes, or exercises within the respective daily folders (if available).
+This repository is structured to reflect the topics covered during Week 3.
+You can find code examples, notes, or exercises within the respective folders.
 Feel free to explore the code, run it, and modify it to deepen your understanding.